Karen Bennett CV

 Karen Bennett is Assistant Professor at the Nova University in Lisbon (NOVA-FCSH) where she lectures on the various Translation programmes.
 She has a MA and PhD in Translation Studies from the University of Lisbon, and researches in Translation Studies (particularly translation and the transmission of knowledge).
-She has published 2 monographs, 1 collected volume, 1 special issue of an academic journal, 26 journal articles and 19 book chapters.
+She has published 2 monographs, 2 collected volumes, 1 special issue, 26 journal articles and 25 book chapters.
+She is also general editor of the new electronic journal Translation Matters.

 The Semiperiphery of Academic Writing: Discourses, Communities and Practices, London: Palgrave Macmillan (2014).